kubernetes/website/content/en/docs/contribute/new-content/contributing-content.md

 ## Large changes {#large-changes}

-If you're more experienced with Git, or if your changes are larger than a few lines, fork the repository first, clone it locally, and then open a pull request.
+If you're more experienced with Git, or if your changes are larger than a few lines, fork the repository first, clone it locally, then open a pull request.

 ### Fork the `kubernetes/website` repository